Kyoloro/compress-str/README.md

 ```

 ## FAQ
-this module use native Promise for node.js v0.12 +, when your node.js version can't suport Promise, you may use bluebird or do something yourself with callback
+this module use native Promise for node.js v0.12 +, when your node.js version can't support Promise, you may use bluebird or do something yourself with callback
 ```javascript
 'use strict'